-Hiring a virtual assistant is an ever more popular way to help get on top of a busy work schedule.
+Hiring a virtual assistant (VA) is a popular way to help get on top of a busy work schedule.
 By taking on a freelance VA to handle administrative tasks, you can free up time at work without making a full hire.

-Virtual assistant hiring is common in the Philippines, so the most straightforward way to do it is through one of the many VA platforms which are particularly focused there.
+Virtual assistant hiring is common in the Philippines.
+The most straightforward way to do it is through one of the many VA platforms which are particularly focused there.

 Here are some of the leading options.

-A simple option to begin with.
-OnlineJobs is much like a normal job board, specifically targeting VAs in the Philippines: you can browse potential hires who’ve created profiles on the site, and you can also post an ad.
-Then you can get in touch with them via email, interview them, and make the hire yourself.
+A simple option to begin with, OnlineJobs is much like a normal job board, specifically targeting VAs in the Philippines.
+You can browse potential hires who’ve created profiles on the site, and you can also post an ad.
+Then you can get in touch with applicants via email, interview them, and make the hire yourself.

-You pay OnlineJobs a fee for premium access – including contact details – but they don’t take a cut of salaries.¹
+You pay OnlineJobs a fee for premium access – including contact details – and they don’t take a cut of worker salaries.¹

-Another company that’s expert in the Filipino VA scene is Virtual Staff Finder.
+Another company that’s an expert in the Filipino VA scene is Virtual Staff Finder.

-You pay Virtual Staff Finder a one-off fee.
-Once they’re hired, you pay your VA directly.²
+Virtual Staff Finder charges a one-off fee.
+Once they’re hired, you pay your VA in the Philippines directly.²

-Philippines-based Bottleneck provides what it calls Dedicated Distant Assistants, who can help you and your business with tasks from email management to web design.³
+Philippines-based Bottleneck provides what it calls Dedicated Distant Assistants.
+They can help you and your business with tasks from email management to web design.³

 Outsourced.ph is another Filipino company providing remote staff to companies around the world.
 As the name suggests, its scope goes beyond just VAs – you can also hire people in the Philippines to work on anything from engineering to real estate. ⁵

-You’ll need to agree to at least 80 hours a month, ⁷ but bear in mind that as well as standard VA tasks you could find someone who can assist with marketing, web development or research tasks as well.⁸
+You’ll need to agree to at least 80 hours a month. ⁷ Bear in mind that as well as standard VA tasks you could find someone who can assist with marketing, web development, or research tasks as well.⁸

 TaskBullet has an enticing structure if you need help on a more ad-hoc sort of basis, rather than having a regular amount of work to offer your assistant.
-Then again, there’s plenty that a TaskBullet VA could help you with, from data entry to general admin.¹⁰
+Then again, there’s plenty that a TaskBullet VA could help you with, from data entry to general admin support.¹⁰

 That’s just the start.
 You might also want to check out options including: